mrav1/knowledge/WebComponents.md

-# Web components
+# Web Components
-- `CustomElementsRegistry` is the controller of the customer elements, this object allows you to register a custom element on page and return information on what custom components are registered
+- `CustomElementsRegistry` is the controller of the customer elements, this object allows you to register a custom element on page and return information on what custom components are registered.

 - Method to register `CustomElementRegistry.define()`, it accepts selector string, component class and extends object
 ```customElements.define('word-count', WordCount, { extends: 'p' });```